catapracts/ExerciseProject/README.md

 - Practice
   This folder is the collection of code test for various language
 - Programming_Basic
-  This folder is the collection of program using varied language
+  This folder is the collection of program using several language
 - basic_code
   This folder is the sum of code with basic grammar
 - ios_Practice